stellar-deprecated/docs/guides/concepts/multi-sig.md

 Each account can set its own threshold values.
 By default all thresholds levels are set to 0, and the master key is set to weight 1.

 Let's say Diyang sets the medium threshold on one of her accounts to 4.
 If that account submits a transaction that includes a payment operation (medium security), the transaction's threshold is 4--the signature weights on it need to exceed 4 in order to run.
 If Diyang's master key--the key corresponding to the public key that identifies the account she owns--has a weight below 4, she cannot authorize a transaction without other signers.
+The weight needs to be greater than or equal to 4 in order for her to authorize a transaction without other signers.

+Note that you need at least 1 key with a weight that is greater than 0 to successfully sign a transaction (even if the threshold is 0 itself).

-* Low Security:
+Low Security:
  * [Allow Trust](./list-of-operations.md#allow-trust) operation
  * Used to allow people to hold credit from this account without exposing the key that enables sending payments from this account.

-* Medium Security:
+Medium Security:
  * All other operations

-* High Security:
+High Security:
  * [Set Options](./list-of-operations.md#set-options) to change the signers or the thresholds
  * Allows you to create a set of signers that give or revoke access to the account.